Dungeon Masters Screen: Advanced Dungeons & Dragons

-The 1979 Dungeon Masters Screen was the original dungeon master's screen for the first edition Advanced Dungeons & Dragons rules and came in two pieces: a two-panel piece and a four-panel piece.
-It included the most important combat rules for quick reference.
+The 1979 Dungeon Masters Screen was the original dungeon master's screen for the first edition Advanced Dungeons & Dragons rules and came as a two-panel piece with a separate four-panel piece.
+It contained the most essential combat rules for easy reference.

-The first Dungeon Masters Screen featured a cover by Dave Trampier and was published by TSR in 1979 as two cardboard screens; a second printing in the same year consisted of two cardstock screens, with an Erol Otus painting of a fighter vs. a dragon on the title panel.
+The first Dungeon Masters Screen featured a cover by Dave Trampier and was published by TSR in 1979 as two cardboard screens; a second printing in the same year consisted of two cardstock screens, with an Erol Otus painting featuring a warrior fighting a dragon on the title panel.

 The original screen was revised, repackaged, and retitled as REF1, Dungeon Master's Screen, designed by Bob Blake, and published by TSR in 1985 as two three-panel cardstock screens.
-The 1985 revision REF1 Dungeon Master's Screen contained revised combat charts and tables.
-This one included a Dungeon Master's Screen, a Players' Screen, and a covering sheet, giving a summary of player character abilities by level and prime requisites for each class.
+The 1985 revision REF1 Dungeon Master's Screen contained revised charts and tables for combat.
+This one included a Dungeon Master's Screen, a Players' Screen, and a covering sheet that gives a summary of abilities for player characters by level and what each class has for prime requisites.

 Advanced Dungeons & Dragons 2nd edition

 A screen for the second edition AD&D rules was designed by Jean Rabe and Bruce Rabe, with a cover by Jeff Easley, and was published by TSR in 1989 as a cardstock screen with a 16-page booklet.

-The 1989 second edition AD&D version of REF1 included a scenario called Terrible Trouble at Tragidore, which contained suggestions on how to be a better, more experienced DM.
-The second edition's revised Dungeon Master Screen & Master Index contains a screen and an index.
-There are two screens included with a complete list of tables for quick reference including every table: critical hits, miscellaneous equipment and the location of various planes.
-The two indices contained within the Master Index codify rules and lists from the seven core second edition books, detailing every rule, adjustment, bonus, modifier, magic item, spell and scroll in alphabetical order and cross-referenced with their location in the books.
+The 1989 second edition AD&D version of REF1 came with an adventure scenario called Terrible Trouble at Tragidore, which contained suggestions on how to improve as a more experienced DM.
+Its author was Teeuwynn Woodruff.
+The second edition's revised Dungeon Master Screen & Master Index contains two screens with a full list of tables intended to provide easy reference including: critical hits, lists of equipment and where the planes of existence are located.
+The two indices contained within the Master Index codify the rules and lists found in the seven core second edition books, detailing each rule, numerical modifier, magic item and spell in alphabetical order and cross-referenced with where they can be found in the books.

 Another version, the Dungeon Master Screen & Master Index was published by TSR in 1995.